Education and Behavioral Sciences Section (EBSS)

-The Education and Behavioral Sciences Section (EBSS) of the Association of College and Research Libraries (a division of the American Library Association) exists to serve the common interests of education and behavioral sciences librarians.
-Formed in 1968, EBSS now boasts about 1,000 members who are concerned with a host of issues in the areas of information literacy, applications of technology, collection development, library management, and communication of research findings in education and behavioral sciences librarianship.
+The Education and Behavioral Sciences Section (EBSS) of the Association of College & Research Libraries (a division of the American Library Association) exists to serve the common interests of education and behavioral sciences librarians.
+Formed in 1968, EBSS boasts about 1,000 members who are concerned with a host of issues in the areas of information literacy, equity, diversity and inclusion, evidence synthesis, online learning, scholarly communication, collection development, library management, and communication of research findings in education and behavioral sciences librarianship.

-Read the Fall 2025 EBSS Newsletter (PDF) and access previous issues.
+Read the Spring 2026 EBSS Newsletter (PDF) and access previous issues.

-Chair's Report from the Fall 2025 EBSS Newsletter
+Chair's Report from the Spring 2026 EBSS Newsletter

 By Robin Ewing, St. Cloud State University, St. Cloud, MN | EBSS Chair 2025 - 2026